Johan Fick

 General Johan Isak Jacobus Fick was the founder of Ficksburg, a town in the Free State province, South Africa.
 After the Basotho Wars, peace was made and the town named after Johan Fick.
 He was also known as Commandant Generaal Johan Fick.

-He was born on September 22, 1816, on the farm Kruisfontein, in Olifantshoek in the Grahamstown district of South Afrika.
+He was born on September 22, 1816, on the farm Kruisfontein, in Olifantshoek in the Grahamstown district of South Africa.
 He died on May 20, 1892, at the age of 75.
 He was buried in the town of Ficksburg.
 He was the son of Paul Hendrik Fick and Lenie Meyer.
 He was the second eldest of four sons his parents had, with the eldest Johan inheriting the family farm.

 The Great Trek

-His father Johan took part in the battle of the Battle of Grahamstown in 1819 to help the British defend Grahamstown against the Xhosa attack.
+His father Johan took part in the Battle of Grahamstown in 1819 to help the British defend Grahamstown against the Xhosa attack.
 During these years, the Xhosa's continued to raid the Boers farms.
 In total, 40 farmers (Boers) were killed and 416 farmhouses burnt down.
 In addition, 5,700 horses, 115,000 head of cattle, and 162,000 sheep were plundered by Xhosa tribespeople.
 The next Xhosa war in the region broke out in 1834, when the junior Johan Fick was 17 years old.
 He was injured twice during the conflict.

 Following the defeat of the Xhosa's at the 1834 war, the British governor Sir Benjamin d'Urban declared that Xhosa lands were to become part of the British protectorate and that the Boers were entitled to reparations.
 This was however overturned by, Lord Glenelg, as he felt the terms unjust.
 Johan Fick and other boers in turn lost faith in the British justice system and decided to move north in search of a peaceful settlement.

 Johan Fick did however not join his mother and brothers during the Great Trek of 1836.
 Instead, he stayed behind and married Susanna Christina Johanna Fourie on May 5, 1837, in Olifantshoek.
 They had a son, Paul Fick on February 8, 1838.
 Following the birth of their eldest son, they too decided to leave the Grahamston area and move north, following Piet Retief to Natal.
 Johan Fick and his family traveled via Senekal to Unkomaas where he settled for a while, but he did not enjoy the British involvement in the area.
 He finally decided to settle back near Senekal.